 Communication with Doctors and Providers

 - Provider listening skills make hospital patients feel understood when their full gamut of concerns is at least considered, if not addressed.
 Sometimes patients wait days to speak to doctors.
 They hope to be heard.

 - Consistent displays of empathy, especially in communication with nurses, can have surprising leverage on the results of a patient satisfaction survey.

-- Improving the delivery of medical information helps on the HCAHPS survey.
+- Improving the delivery of medical information helps with the HCAHPS survey.
 Small chunks, digestible in terms of medical sophistication and emotional capacity for bad news, can help with the overall rating of hospital care.

-- Communication with nurses can be improved on the patient’s side with proactive informing.
+- Communication with nurses can be improved on the patient’s side with proactive information.
 A “welcome card” upon admission can set expectations for the responsiveness of hospital staff.
 The methods, frequency and reasoning being rounding procedures appear on such a hospital welcome card.

 - Digestible communication about medicines and pain management improves patient outcomes.

 A Blind Spot in Communicative Strategy

 While efforts to improve general patient-provider dialogue can boost a consumer assessment of healthcare if conversations were outstandingly poor across the board, they may not be the wisest use of hospital resources.
 Such expenditures may make less impact than targeting those who likely suffer poor communication.
 Those who would prefer to speak to providers in their native language but can’t, or can’t consistently, cannot be ignored.

 Influence on Healthcare Providers and Systems’ Reputations

 The expense of consultation services to devise strategies to boost HCAHPS scores, combined with the costs of implementation and maintenance, can be prohibitive.
 That’s especially so with technological improvements.